PacktPublishing/Becoming-a-Rockstar-SRE/Chapter-16/chaos/chaos-simulation-lab.md

 ### Usage

-1. Annotate the app to tag it for chaos experimentation:
+1. Annotate the app to tag it for chaos experimentation

 `kubectl annotate deploy/web-app litmuschaos.io/chaos="true"`

-2. Create a ChaosEngine based on pod-delete ChaosExperiment:
+2. Create a _ChaosEngine_ based on `pod-delete` _ChaosExperiment_

 `kubectl apply -f web-pod-delete.yaml`